When I was a young girl, our family rarely went to church, except on Christmas Eve and Easter.

 But this time, my voice didn't come back.

 I was in shock!
-I panicked, I worried, and I cried.
-But, not to worry, I was soon again on the operating table ready to have yet another surgery and this time, it would definitely be a success as my doctor would perform a slightly different procedure in order to heal my voice and the scar tissue on my vocal cords.
+I panicked, and I worried.
+About a month later, it was time for plan B and I went back for another surgery.
+Surely, this time around, the result would be successful since my doctor would perform a slightly different procedure in order to heal my voice and the scar tissue on my vocal cords.

 But, sadly, despite these two surgeries back to back, my voice was still gone with no sign of coming back.

 I couldn't believe it!
 Here was the highest-skilled doctor in this part of the country, he had all the newest tools and used the most innovative techniques.
-Other doctors from all over the world come to him to get trained.
-I know he could give me my voice back, so why on earth couldn't I get it back?!
+Other doctors from all over the world came to him to get trained.
+I knew he could give me my voice back since he had done it before, so why on earth couldn't I get it back?

 Little by little, I became filled with hopelessness.
-And that's when I started to think about God.
+There didn't seem to be anything else that my doctor could do at the time to give me my voice back.
+That's when I started to think about God.

-One night, I went to bed filled with despair.
-I just couldn't handle it anymore and since I believed in God (although I paid Him no attention), I knew in my heart that if I actually prayed to Him, He would hear me.
+One night, I went to bed filled with despair but since I believed in God (although I paid Him no attention), I was confident that if I actually prayed to Him, He would hear me.

-Then I got out of bed and started getting ready for the day.
+Then I got out of bed and got ready for the day.
 I opened my mouth...

 And my voice was back!!!!!

+Yes, nice and strong!
 Immediately, I thought "God was here!
 He heard me and He healed me!".
 Everywhere I went, people were shocked and asked me what happened.
-I told them that I started praying!
+Quite simply, I told them that I had started praying.
 Ever since that day, I have been giving thanks to God for giving me my voice back.
 I know that He took it away for a reason, and I appreciate it so much now.